Family Therapy for Addiction Treatment

 - Establishing harm-reducing goals that can benefit the family, both physically and psychologically.

-- Taking into account the cultural practices of families within their communities and using them to reframe goals for addiction treatment (and unification of the family).
+- Taking into account the cultural practices of families within their communities and using them to reframe goals for addiction treatment (as well as the potential unification of the family).

 - Recognizing the importance of families’ other networks or communities as support and reinforcement sources.